 His wife, Ellen, looks rather sour and prim.
 Her collar more than covers her chest unlike those of the cavalier ladies and she keeps her head covered to show her husband's authority.
 She's not a grim-looking matron for nothing; she had nine children, six of which survived, during a civil war in which Preston saw much fighting.
 It's a wonder she looks as cheerful as she does.

 The surviving sons look like obedient clones of their father.
 Childhood, it can be argued, was invented by the Victorians; teenagers are a product of the 1950s.
-These boys dress like their father.
+These boys dress like Henry.
 The youngest, on the bottom right, is a son, not a daughter.
 Seventeenth century boys were dressed like girls until around three.

 Daniel, the lad in the centre foreground, is also holding a book, though my camera has cut this.
 The Harris' explanatory material suggest it's a Prayer Book.
 I very much doubt that presbyterian folk of this period would have allowed their children to read such a publication; it was something they particularly loathed.